 illustrations of the works of esteemed literary geniuses including William Shakespeare, Johann Wolfgang von Goethe and Walter Scott.

-The artist gained inspiration from the works of Peter Paul Rubens and Titian.
+The artist gained inspiration from the works of Old Masters Peter Paul Rubens, Titian and Caravaggio.
 He also focused on movement and color in his artworks, instead of merely putting emphasis on modelled form and clear outlines.
 As evident in his paintings, most of his content were on the romantic and dramatic side.
 He was influenced by the works of Lord Byron, who was better known for incorporating forces of sublime in his creations.